Hope is being able to see that there is light despite all of the darkness.

 Before I get too far into the muck and grime, let’s catch up to the dumpster fire known as my life.

 It seems this essay needs a little bit more to make sense - very little sense is intended here - and what happened is nearly irrelevant to this rant.
-If it wasn’t this accident stopping progress, then maybe it would have been a car wreck, or perhaps a nasty case of COVID19, or whatever.
+If it wasn’t this accident stopping progress, perhaps it would have been a car wreck, or perhaps, a nasty case of COVID19, or whatever.
 It is irrelevant.
 The point is that the universe does not allow progress or happiness.
 If both are happening at the same?
 Watch out!
 It should have been learned about a year ago.
 Apparently, the

 hero loser of this story is incapable of learning.
 Confused?

-How could I not have predicted this? insert giant eye-roll emoji here
+How could I not have predicted this?

 I had big plans for that day.
-A 20-mile bike, mow the front yard, and go catfishing in the evening and into the night a bit.
+A 20-mile bike ride, mow the front yard and go catfishing in the evening and into the night a bit.
 Yes, that constitutes a big day.
 About 15 miles into the bike ride, I started to feel really good, the happiest I have felt all year, by far.
 That morning, I had a wonderful conversation with the best person in my life.
 That really got me smiling.
 The high from the bike ride just added to that.
 For most people, that is a good thing.
 For me, that is a warning sign.
 Oddly, I didn’t think of it as a warning sign at the time.
 I was happy to be happy, which is strange.

 At first, I thought I had regained control and narrowly missed slamming into a tree; instead, a few branches smacked me in the face.
 Then the front tire lost its grip - I am not sure if the front tire hit something here at all or even for the first time - on the paved trail.
-The next thing I remember is bouncing off the pavement and remember hearing and feeling my collarbone break in multiple pieces.
+The next thing I remember is bouncing off the pavement and remember hearing and feeling my collarbone break into multiple pieces.
 Luckily, there was no one on a bike or walking near me.

 When will I learn that with happiness, great pain quickly follows?

 Breathing was difficult.
 I was out of breath from the hard ride.
-Like usual, I was pretty calm about the accident.
+As usual, I was pretty calm about the accident.
 I worry about all sorts of things that could possibly happen; when a bad thing happens, I manage it pretty well.
 The biggest worry was the bike.
 It seemed and still seems to be okay.
 It is made of carbon fiber, so I will need to get it checked out.
 If it is, I can get the drive train and hydraulic disc brakes adjusted.
-If the frame is damaged; well, that is $1400 gone for less than 4 months of riding, actually barely over two since I had severe left shoulder bursitis for about 6 weeks.
+If the frame is damaged, well, that is $1400 gone for less than 4 months of riding, actually barely over two since I had severe left shoulder bursitis for about 6 weeks.